*Applications for our 2021/22 Physics course will open on the 13th of October 2020*

 By the end of the course, you will have worked in five different science departments, giving you access to a wide range of science specialists, and a fantastic opportunity to see the variety of schools that you may like to work in.

-A tax-free bursary of £26,000 (or £28,000 scholarship) is available for trainee Physics teachers if you have a 1st, 2:1, 2:2, Master’s or PhD.
-You will also receive early-career payments of £2k each after tax, in your second, third and fourth years of teaching.
+A tax-free bursary of £24,000 (or £26,000 scholarship) is available for trainee Physics teachers if you have a 1st, 2:1, 2:2, Master’s or PhD.
+Scholarships also come with a package of additional benefits from the appropriate professional body.

 100% of Red Kite Secondary Physics trainees have found a teaching role on completing their Physics PGCE course.